Best Budget Backpacking Quilts for Thru-Hiking

 Are Quilts Better Than Sleeping Bags?

-For those who go into winter and use the gear for a true four seasons sometimes a mummy bag will be better at protecting your head and neck area from the tremendous cold.
+For those who go into winter and use the gear for an actual four seasons sometimes a mummy bag will be better at protecting your head and neck area from the tremendous cold.

 What is the Difference Between Fill Weight Versus Fill Power?